BND Hamburger Icon

 TipTip

-When choosing your music or sound, consider other sensory characteristics of your brand and business location – such as the color and shape of your logo and your business decor – and make sure they are compatible.
+When choosing your music or sound, consider other sensory characteristics of your brand and business location, such as the color and shape of your logo and your business decor, and ensure they're compatible.

-“The No. 1 thing is [to] look at the cash register,” Beckerman said.
-“You change a variable, and it’s like anything else in research … you see how it changes things.
-What’s interesting is there’s different expectations for different kinds of music and different parts of the day.”
+• Measure sales: Have your sales increased since implementing sound marketing?
+“The No. 1 thing is [to] look at the cash register,” Beckerman advised.
+“You change a variable and it’s like anything else in research … you see how it changes things.”

-“I think that the answer is to have people explore and try little experiments,” Beckerman said.
+• Get customer feedback: Develop a customer survey — or ask customers directly — to learn how your store’s sound affects them.
+Does the music you play affect their perception of your establishment?
+It’s not so much whether they liked your music or sound but how it made them feel.
+“I think that the answer is to have people explore and try little experiments,” Beckerman suggested.
 “Something as simple as cash register [sales] and a little three-question exit poll can make all the difference in the world.”

 Using sound to boost your business

-Sound can be a powerful tool, so it’s important to experiment and figure out how you can use it best for your business.
-By using sound and music, you can directly relate to your customers and communicate your brand’s message through feeling and emotion.
-The best part about sound is anyone can try and use it to improve their business.
+Sound can be a powerful marketing and branding tool, so it’s crucial to experiment and determine how best to use it for your business.
+Sound and music can help you connect to your customers and communicate your brand’s message through feeling and emotion.
+The best part about sound is that anyone can try to use it to improve their business.

 “Everybody has a Spotify subscription,” Beckerman said, “and it doesn’t have to take big bucks to be aware of this stuff and to think about it and apply these principles.”